sulbel/conceptual-toolbox/kubernetes.md

 * One use-case is if you want to continuously pull git repo, instead of just during initialization

 #### Adapter Pattern
+* A type of sidecar container
+* Common to use Prometheus as a monitoring tool
+  * Create helper container to format application logs in the format Prometheus desires
+* Since both containers within the pod share localhost, adapter container can scrape main app endpoint on localhost, transform output to format prometheus needs, and expose those logs on a different endpoint in localhost

 #### Ambassador Pattern